WPoets/awesome-enterprise-wp/README.md

 ### Changelog

+##### 3.2.0

+* Improved: Upgraded codemirror to version 5.65.19.

 ##### 3.1.9

-* Fixed: When "dev" role was being assigned to a user, then it was resulting in 500 server error.
+* Fixed: When the "dev" role was being assigned to a user, it resulted in a 500 server error.

 ##### 3.1.8